YerkoDeZutterDAE/Randomized-Prim-s-Maze-Generator/README.md

 So it can take a random one out of that list.
 To turn into a free space.

+New Maze:

+It will always try to make a new free space so long als there is a wall in the possible changeable walls list.

+When making a new maze it just refils the whole grid whit wals.
+And frees up the 1st space.
+Witch in turn adds 2 walls into the possible changeable walls list.

+And due to adding more into that list. it will automatacly make a new maze.

 # Maze-Generator whit A*